 Entry fee office pools may be a fun way to have a little friendly competition, not to mention a great way to earn extra cash, but it is illegal in most states.
 In 2018, the Supreme Court overturned the Professional and Amateur Sports Protection Act (PASPA).
 PASPA prevented most states from offering legal sports betting.
 Since then, according to the American Gaming Association, 25 states and Washington D.C. have legalized sports betting, with 21 legal markets operational.
 And, 17 more states currently have active or pre-filed legislation to legalize sports betting.
 It seems that it won’t be long until all states legalize some form of sports betting.

-However, even if sports betting is legal in your state, there exceptions on who and how betting can take place.
-The laws were not enacted to allow Bob in accounting to start a side gambling business.
+However, even if sports betting is legal in your state, there are exceptions on who and how betting can take place.
+The laws were not enacted to allow employees to start a side gambling business.
 The laws were created to allow licensed venues to facilitate sports betting in a regulated environment.
 Unless you work in Nevada, or states like Montana, Connecticut or Vermont, where social betting is legal as long as the organizer does not take a cut, you will be participating in illegal activity.
 You will have to review your state law to determine the legality of office pools as these laws are always evolving.
 But, generally speaking, office pools are illegal in most states.

 What are the consequences of participating in an illegal office pool?
 Will you be arrested?
 While the penalty for participating in illegal gambling can be prison time or a hefty fine, chances are, you will not be arrested for paying a small entry fee into a small office pool.
 I’m not saying that it can’t happen, just that it has not yet happened.